GEICO Skytypers Air Show Team

 Alternate Left Wing

 Following his retirement from the Air Force, Mike returned to Long Island where he resides with his wife and four children.
-Mike currently flies for a major commercial airline and is also the COO and CFO for Kelly & Hayes Electrical, Industrial & Plumbing Supply in Smithtown, NY.
+Mike currently flies for a major commercial airline and also is the COO and CFO for Kelly & Hayes Electrical, Industrial & Plumbing Supply in Smithtown, NY

 Mike "Buick" Eberhardt